seon9cho/COVID-DataAssimilation/README.md

 \end{align}
 `$

-To satisfy the RHS of the equations above, the $S\,'$ and $R\,'$ data is generated using the existing $S$ and $R$ data.
-This is done simply by taking the difference between the values of the current week and the previous week, for all weeks.
+To satisfy the RHS of the equations above, the $S\,'$ and $R\,'$ data are generated using the existing $S$ and $R$ data.
+This is done by taking the difference between the values of the current week and the previous week, for all weeks.
 We then generate the data points for $k(t)$ and $q(t)$ by following the formula above.
 Below is a code snippet that shows how this is done with Numpy arrays:

 ```
 S_t = S_data[1:] - S_data[:-1]